 You will never get the body you want by being too easy on yourself.
 Remember – this is all about abandoning old habits and installing new, healthy ones in their place, and that takes a lot of effort and fortitude.
 Nobody else can do it for you, so you have to really push yourself out and beyond your comfort zone.

-As you can see, these tips can be extremely useful for anyone looking to shed fat as fast as possible, not only the guys who struggle with excess back fat.
+As you can see, these tips can be extremely useful for anyone looking to get rid of back fat, and actually lose fat all over as fast as possible, not only the guys who struggle with excess back fat.
 If you follow them closely and rigorously, you can drop your overall body fat percentage a lot lower than you’d think in just a few months.
 So why not start today?
 The sooner you begin, the sooner you’ll get the chance to enjoy and love a new healthier, stronger and sexier version of you.
 Good luck!